 Table 3 and Figure 6 show the number and proportion of reports classed as serious that originated from Scotland in 2022/23, and the trend over the last 5 years.
-Despite the increase in total number of serious reports, the overall proportion of reports classed as serious remains unchanged.
+Despite the increase in total number of serious reports, the overall proportion of reports classed as serious remains at around half of all reports.
 Further review of reports by patient groups categorising events as serious align with many known side effects.
 A fatal outcome was reported in 56 Yellow Card reports in 2022/23 as shown in Table 4.

-3d Fatal reports\
+3d Fatal reports